bigtoga/Examples/Statistics/Basics of statistics/Variables - Discrete vs continuous.md

 of realistic data points.

-**You want to record the people in your neighborhood's height** Tricky - it sounds continuous and most likely is.
+**You want to record the people in your neighborhood's height.** Tricky - it sounds continuous and most likely is.
 You could say "Continuous" because, although we have a realistic range that is small, each measurement could be any number in between.
 The "trick" is that you could force this to be discrete by limiting The precision / accuracy to "whole numbers only".
 If you did that, your range would be 0-7 making this discrete.

-likely very small, the number recorded could be
+If you add even one decimal place, the number of possible values goes up exponentially (literally).